Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models: Introduction

-The reasons why the surprising speed-up from~$\OO(n)$ to~$\OO(\log n)$ with little loss of statistical performance is possible at all can be summarized as follows: \begin{enumerate} \item \emph{The switch of optimization perspectives.} We look for the sample locations at which the hidden states most likely change among all sample locations, instead of finding the most likely hidden state for every sample location, like Viterbi. \item \emph{The search of three segments in each step.} The choice of three segments (rather than two) is empirically shown to provide a successful balance in the trade-off between computational efficiency and statistical performance. \item \emph{The estimation of changes via local optima.} We demonstrate that the locations at which the hidden states change can be characterized through the likelihood score by local optima, which can be estimated much faster than a global one.
-It is exactly the search for a local optimum rather than the global one that makes a fast algorithm requiring only~$\OO(\log n)$ evaluations of likelihood scores possible. \item \emph{The use of a local likelihood score.} The local likelihood score has the benefit of being computable in~$\OO(1)$ operations since it consists in differences of certain partial sums under proper transformation. \end{enumerate}
+2) \emph{The search of three segments in each step.} {The choice of three segments considerably improves the statistical performance of using two segments, while introducing only a small computational cost, in particular, when the number of states is small. }

+3) \emph{The estimation of changes via local optima.} We demonstrate that the locations at which the hidden states change can be characterized through the likelihood score by local optima, which can be estimated much faster than a global one.
+It is the search for a local optimum rather than the global one that makes a fast algorithm requiring only~$\OO(\log n)$ evaluations of likelihood scores possible.

+4) \emph{The use of a local likelihood score.} The local likelihood score has the benefit of being computable in~$\OO(1)$ operations since it consists in differences of certain partial sums under proper transformation.